 Note: A missed sequence of orders is not necessarily missing orders or orders that went unrecorded in your system.
 This happens because of how WordPress records orders in the database.

-That’s why many choose to generate a custom order number sequence in WooCommerce using a plugin-based solution.
+That’s why many choose to generate custom order numbers in WooCommerce using a plugin-based solution.
+A custom numbering system creates a dedicated sequence for orders, making tracking, reporting, and invoicing easier.

 Sequential order numbers are important for a store for many reasons.
 They are important for inventory management, important for invoice management and will also ensure no order has gone missing.